Bluegrams/YoutubeDLSharp/README.md

 #### Loading/ Saving configuration

-You can persist a youtube-dl configuration to a file and reload it:
+You can persist a youtube-dl/ yt-dlp configuration to a file and reload it:

 ```csharp
 // Save to file